updated February 2022

-The Feline Panleukopenia guidelines were first published in the J Feline Med Surg 2009; 11: 538-546 and updated in J Feline Med Surg 2013; 15: 530-531; the present update has been authorised by Uwe Truyen and edited by Karin Möstl.
+The Feline Panleukopenia guidelines were first published by Uwe Truyen et al. in the J Feline Med Surg 2009; 11: 538-546 and updated in J Feline Med Surg 2013; 15: 530-531 and in J Feline Med Surg 2015; 17: 570-582.
+The present guidelines were updated by Uwe Truyen et al.

-In 1978, a new parvovirus, closely related to FPV, was first described in dogs (Carmichael, 2005).
-It was named canine parvovirus type 2 (CPV-2), to distinguish it from another parvovirus isolated from dogs in 1970, which is now called “canine minute virus”.
-CPV-2 has evolved from FPV by acquiring 5 or 6 amino acid changes in the capsid protein gene (Parrish, 1990; Truyen, 1999) and is no longer able to infect cats.
-However, during further adaptation to the canine host, which most likely occurred in the raccoon, the raccoon virus acquired the amino acid changes that had enabled the new virus to better bind to the canine cellular receptor but also retained its ability to infect cats (Hueffer and Parrish, 2003; Allison et al., 2012).
-This led to the generation of the new type CPV-2a, that acquired further mutations including those at amino acid 426 of the VP2, which determine the different antigenic types 2a, 2b, and 2c.
-The parvoviruses now circulating in the dog populations worldwide - genetically and antigenically defined as types CPV-2a, -2b, and “–2c” - can infect cats and may even cause disease (Truyen et al., 1995, 1996; Mochizuki et al., 1996).
-However, CPV infections of cats are rare in Europe and the USA, and the virus has only sporadically been found in diagnostic material (Truyen et al., 1996).
-CPV was isolated from feline peripheral blood lymphocytes after numerous blind passages, and viral DNA was demonstrated by PCR (Ikeda et al., 2000).
-Recently, however, a case of CPV-2c infection in a cat with severe clinical signs was described in Portugal (Miranda et al., 2014).
+In 1978, a new parvovirus, closely related to the long known FPV, was first described in dogs (Carmichael, 2005).
+It was named canine parvovirus type 2 (CPV-2) to distinguish it from another, only distantly related, parvovirus isolated from dogs in 1970 which was first named CPV-1 but which is now called “canine minute virus” and grouped within the genus Bocaparvovirus.
+CPV-2 has evolved from FPV by acquiring 5 or 6 amino acid changes in the capsid protein gene (Parrish, 1990; Truyen, 1999), which enabled the virus to bind to the canine transferrin receptor and thus infect canine cells, but at the same time CPV-2 lost its ability to replicate in cats.
+However, during a parallel evolution the ancestor viruses of CPV-2, which were most likely infecting raccoons, retained their ability to infect cats but acquired further amino acid changes that enabled the new virus to better bind to the canine cellular receptor (Hueffer and Parrish, 2003; Allison et al., 2012).
+This led to the generation of the new type CPV-2a, that subsequently acquired further mutations including those at amino acid 426 of the capsid protein VP2, which as a polymorphism determines the different antigenic types 2a, 2b, and 2c (Fig. 3).
+The original virus from 1978, the CPV-2 became extinct.
+Analyses of genomic full-length CPV sequences revealed various genotypes independent of the antigenic characterization of the viruses in CPV-2a, CPV-2b or CPV-2c viruses (Chung et al., 2020; Voorhees et al., 2020).

 FPV is non-enveloped and highly resistant to physical factors and chemical substances.
 In contaminated environments, it may remain infectious for weeks or even months (Uttenthal et al., 1999).
 Diseased carnivores shed virus at high titres (up to 109 TCID50 per gram of faeces), and virus quickly accumulates in affected shelters and catteries.
 As it is highly contagious, susceptible animals may still become infected, even after a seemingly thorough disinfection of the premises.
 It is therefore recommended that only successfully vaccinated kittens and cats should enter such an environment.